matrix-org/matrix-spec-proposals/proposals/4161-crypto-terminology.md

 When we expect the key to arrive, we are **waiting for this message**.

-> "Waiting for this message" button: "learn more" which explains that the key to
+> "Waiting for this message" with a button: "learn more" that explains that the key to
 > decrypt this message has not yet been received, but that we expect it to
 > arrive shortly.
 Further detail may be provided, for instance explaining that
 > connectivity issues between the sender's homeserver and our own can cause